 A countertop isn’t necessary behind a slide-in range.
 You can fill the gap behind your stove with different materials and solutions, from caulk to pre-made fillers and kitchen shelves.
 It may take years before you change to a different model, but a countertop may not be a solution to cover a gap.

 You’ll have to measure the dimensions of the space in your kitchen and make sure the model you want will fit.

-If there’s a model you want that doesn’t fit with the existing countertop, you’ll have to spend a bit more on renovation.
+If there’s a model you want that doesn’t fit with the existing countertop style, you’ll have to spend a bit more on renovations.